SignPath/website/docs/documentation/build-system-integration.md

       -OutputArtifactPath $PATH_TO_OUTPUT_ARTIFACT `
       -WaitForCompletion
   ~~~
-* Instead of uploading an artifact, you can also reference an existing signing request and re-submit it (with e.g. a different signing policy).
-See [Re-submit an existing signing request](/documentation/signing-code#re-submit-an-existing-signing-request) for more information.
+* Instead of uploading an artifact, you can also reference an existing signing request and resubmit it (with e.g. a different signing policy).
+See [Resubmit an existing signing request](/documentation/signing-code#resubmit) for more information.
 ~~~ powershell
   Submit-SigningRequestResubmit `
     -CIUserToken $CI_USER_TOKEN `